andreamari/polyquantum_test/README.md

 ---

-## 🤝 How to Explore & Contribute to Existing Ideas
+## 🛠️ How to contribute to existing ideas

 1. Browse the [**Issues** section](https://github.com/andreamari/polyquantum_test/issues) to see existing research projects.
 2. Interact and discuss by commenting on specific issues.